Qlone/retrofit-crawler/README.md

 ----

-#### Make a interface
+### Make a interface

-First,we will create a interface like retrofit,and add some rules like json
+First,you can create a interface like retrofit and add some rules like json.

 ```java
 public interface Google {